sayeemabdullah/CSS-Cribsheet/README.md

 #### CSS Sprites

-We can find multiple CSS Sprites generators on the internet.
+We can find multiple **CSS Sprites generators** on the internet like [CSS Sprites Tool](https://cssspritestool.com/).
 So basically it takes all the images and makes them into one and also generates a **.css** file we have to copy the classes into our style sheet.
 After that, we can call them in a `span` anywhere in our project.

 ___